 In order to determine the potential for an undercount of Medicaid in the survey data, an analysis was undertaken using available administrative data on program enrollees.
-Based on administrative data, a total of 300,571 Rhode Island residents were enrolled in RIte Care, RIte Share, or other Medicaid programs.
-After post-stratification weighting, the survey estimates of the population enrolled in RIte Care, RIte Share or other Medicaid programs was approximately 241,000 Rhode Island Residents.
-This represents an undercount of 19%, which is the same as during the 2018 survey
+Based on administrative data, a total of 326,608 Rhode Island residents were enrolled in RIte Care or other Medicaid programs.
+After post-stratification weighting, the survey estimates of the population enrolled in RIte Care or other Medicaid programs was approximately 246.000 Rhode Island Residents.
+This represents an undercount of 25%, which is the slightly higher than the undercount during the 2020 survey

-Given this undercount, post stratification weighting adjustments were recalculated to adjust for the undercount of enrollees in RIte Care, RIte Share, and Medicaid.
+Given this undercount, post stratification weighting adjustments were recalculated to adjust for the undercount of enrollees in RIte Care and Medicaid.
 These adjustments were based on the number of enrollees calculated from the administrative records.
 A post-stratification weighting adjustment was made by enrollment in these programs by age by gender to correct for this undercount.
 The adjustments were made at the state level.